Azure/onboarding-guidance/DevTest/DevTestLabs/2 - devtest-labs-walkthrough-dev.md

 ![Screenshot](/Images/dtl-dev-2.png)

-5. Within minutes, the Virtual Machine will appear under the My virtual machines section and is no longer available as part of the shared pool.
+5. Within minutes, the Virtual Machine will appear under the "My virtual machines" section and is no longer available as part of the shared pool.

 ![Screenshot](/Images/dtl-dev-3.png)